 The RTS set out details on the content and presentation of information to be disclosed in the pre-contractual, website and periodic report disclosures required under the SFDR.

-templates has been delayed pending greater certainty regarding what should be disclosed.
+There are proposals for mandatory disclosure templates for the pre-contractual and periodic product disclosure to harmonise how the information is provided.
+The drafting of these templates has been delayed pending greater certainty regarding what should be disclosed.
 Currently it is envisaged that a separate process will be launched to develop these templates after the consultation paper has been published.

 The closing date for comments on the draft RTS was 1 September 2020.
 Following the close of the consultation period, the draft RTS will be finalised and submitted to the European Commission.